 The challenge facing Ethereum developers is that the current proof-of-stake protocol relies upon a very efficient signature scheme known as BLS to aggregate votes on valid blocks.
 This signature scheme is broken by quantum computers, but the quantum resistant alternatives are not as efficient.

 Complexity creates opportunities for bugs or vulnerabilities that can be exploited by attackers.
 Therefore, part of the roadmap is simplifying Ethereum and removing code that has hung around through various upgrades but is no longer needed or can now be improved upon.
-As well as minimizing the attack surface, a leaner, simpler codebase is easier for developers to maintain and reason about.
+A leaner, simpler codebase is easier for developers to maintain and reason about.

 There are several updates that will be made to the Ethereum Virtual Machine (EVM) to make it simpler and more efficient.
 These include removing the SELFDESTRUCT opcode(opens in a new tab) - a rarely used command that is no longer needed and in some circumstances can be dangerous to use, especially when combined with other future upgrades to Ethereum’s storage model.
 Ethereum clients also still support some old transaction types that can now be completely removed.
 The way gas is calculated can also be improved and more efficient methods for the arithmetic underpinning some cryptographic operations can be brought in.